Wintellect/MSLearn/Object-Oriented Programming in Python/includes/3-use-methods.md

 ## Add instance methods to `mPerson`

-Instance methods are associated with a particular object, rather than with the class.
+Instance methods are associated with a particular object rather than with the class.
 They are defined by adding functions to the class that receive `self` as the first parameter.
 Internally, instance methods are free to access the object's attributes and even other methods.

 1. Return to your notebook and enter a new definition for the `mPerson` class: